Read in: IT 🇮🇹 EN 🇺🇸

-Today I want to talk to you about the Datel Action Replay, the latest technological breakthrough... from 1988!
+Today I want to talk to you about the Datel Action Replay, last new found of technology ... from 1988!

 The Datel Action Replay allows you to freeze a game at any time and to be able to save it on disk, and then reload it later, from the level in which we left it.